syrianarchive/syrianarchive-investigations/investigations/Talbiseh.md

 ![](/assets/investigations/Talbiseh/image5.png)

-Below are two satellite images (the first was taken on Nov 17, 2013 and the other one on May 30, 2015) showing the structural damage to the buildings as a result of the airstrike.
+Below are two satellite images (the first was taken on Nov 17, 2013 and the other one on May 30, 2016) showing the structural damage to the buildings as a result of the airstrike.

 ![](/assets/investigations/Talbiseh/talbiseh-before-after-updated.png)

-Later, after the airstrike, several sources spoke of targeting the same site of the first raid again during rescue operations by warplanes.
-Many activists and news networks published pictures and news of victims and wounded civilians who were killed in air raids on Talbiseh town.
-The second bombing was also by Russian aircraft according to some media networks.
+Later, after the airstrike, several sources reported targeting the same impact site again during the rescue operations.
+Many activists and news networks published pictures and news of victims and wounded civilians who were killed in airstrikes that targeted the Talbiseh town.
+The second bombing was also by a Russian aircraft according to media networks that published materials about the incident.

-Baladi Media Network page on Facebook posted a video on September 30, 2015, [about re-bombing the impact site again during rescue operations](https://www.google.com/url?q=https://www.facebook.com/baladinetwork/videos/622454614524504/&sa=D&ust=1539188171191000) by Russian aircraft according to the network.
+Baladi Media Network page on Facebook posted a video on September 30, 2015, [about targeting the impact site again during rescue operations](https://www.google.com/url?q=https://www.facebook.com/baladinetwork/videos/622454614524504/&sa=D&ust=1539188171191000) by Russian a aircraft.

+## Civilian casualties

-On September 30, 2015, Talbiseh News channel on YouTube posted several videos of victims of Talbiseh attacks, including [a video of the child victim](https://www.google.com/url?q=https://www.youtube.com/watch?v%3D9aZ0tew17VY&sa=D&ust=1539188171192000) "Ahmed Mohammed Juma", [a video of the young victim](https://www.google.com/url?q=https://www.youtube.com/watch?v%3D0mm-S2adiU4&sa=D&ust=1539188171192000) "Musa Mahmoud Juma", and [a video of a Civil Defense member](https://www.google.com/url?q=https://www.youtube.com/watch?v%3D1bHO1ieMYwU&sa=D&ust=1539188171192000) "Abd Al-Latif al-Dahik" who was killed in the second air strike during the rescue operations.
+Talbiseh News channel on YouTube posted several videos of victims of Talbiseh attacks, including [a video of the child victim](https://www.google.com/url?q=https://www.youtube.com/watch?v%3D9aZ0tew17VY&sa=D&ust=1539188171192000) "Ahmed Mohammed Juma", [a video of the young victim](https://www.google.com/url?q=https://www.youtube.com/watch?v%3D0mm-S2adiU4&sa=D&ust=1539188171192000) "Musa Mahmoud Juma", and [a video of a Civil Defense member](https://www.google.com/url?q=https://www.youtube.com/watch?v%3D1bHO1ieMYwU&sa=D&ust=1539188171192000) "Abd Al-Latif al-Dahik" who was killed in the second airstrike during the rescue operations.
 The channel also published [a video of the funeral](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DIeK-V6ywp2o&sa=D&ust=1539188171192000) of some of the victims.

 In addition, the Syrian Civil Defense in Homs province mourned the death of the member "Abd Al-Latif Al-Dahik" [in a post on their Facebook page](https://www.google.com/url?q=https://www.facebook.com/SCDHOMS/posts/462825793895268?__tn__%3D-R&sa=D&ust=1539188171192000).

-The Syrian Network for Human Rights published a picture of two victim children who were killed in the air raids on Talbiseh town, Ahmad and Yamen Mohammed Al Juma.
+The Syrian Network for Human Rights published a picture of two children who were killed in the airstrikes on Talbiseh town, Ahmad and Yamen Mohammed Al Juma.

 ![](/assets/investigations/Talbiseh/image7.png)